 However, I ended up choosing La Calle because another friend was also studying there.
 It’s also located in walking distance to the central plaza, which was important to me.

 La Calle is without a doubt the most visually stunning Spanish school I’ve ever seen.
 Centrally located at a 15-minute walk from the main plaza, the school occupies a gorgeous remodeled colonial house filled with colorful artistic touches and beautiful traditional tile floors.
 The garden features a lovely patio and a swimming pool along with an outdoor shower and changing facilities.
 The swimming pool is important when it gets hot and sticky!
 The outdoor space was very inviting, and many students spent their afternoons studying and hanging out on the beautiful patio by the pool.

 The school is owned by a Mexican-French couple, and the administration was friendly and helpful.
 I appreciated that Augustín, one of the owners, checked with me frequently to make sure everything was going well.

 I considered a homestay, but the majority of the school’s families lived further out from the city center, and I preferred something in walking distance.
 I also wanted more privacy and the ability to prepare my own meals.
-I found an inexpensive Airbnb apartment with a small kitchen around the corner from the school that was perfect.
+I found a basic but inexpensive Airbnb apartment with a small kitchen around the corner from the school that worked well.

 The school has several independent guides it contracts with to offer short city excursions during the week as well as reasonably priced weekend outings to sites further afield.
 I loved the creative itineraries of these trips, which often featured fascinating off-the-beaten-path destinations; we explored the city cemetery, visited an abandoned hacienda, and ate at the homes of local families in a Mayan village.